 In the normal course of business, we have been and will likely continue to be subject to litigation or administrative proceedings incidental to our business, such as claims related to customer disputes, employment practices, wage and hour disputes, product liability, professional liability, commercial disputes, licensure restrictions or denials, and warranty or patent infringement.
 Responding to litigation or administrative proceedings, regardless of whether they have merit, can be expensive and disruptive to normal business operations.
-As litigation and the administrative proceedings are inherently uncertain, we cannot predict the outcome of such matters.
-We can provide no assurance that the ultimate outcome, either individually or in the aggregate, will not have a material adverse effect on our business or financial results.
+As litigation and the administrative proceedings are inherently uncertain, we cannot predict the outcome of such potential future matters.